 By helping the previous renter with the move-out and conducting a walkthrough/inspection as quickly as possible, you can speed up the apartment turnover process.

-Fix Any Issues Identified During Your Walk-Through with On-Demand Maintenance
+#2) Quickly Fix Any Issues Identified During Your Walk-Through

 If you identified any major issues that would keep you from turning the multifamily rental unit over to new tenants (such as water damage, pest infestations, or damaged flooring), be sure to have them fixed right away.
 Here, using on-demand property maintenance services can be an enormous help.